MambaFoley: Foley Sound Generation using Selective State-Space Models: Results

-Table~\ref{tab:obj-eval-comparison} reports the results for E-L1 and FAD for the three different feature extractors considered in this study, along with the number of parameters for each network.
-To ease the analysis, in the top row we show the lower bound on the achievable error, namely the FAD and E-L1 scores computed on the real data.
+Table~\ref{tab:obj-eval-comparison} reports the results for E-L1 and FAD for the three different feature extractors considered in this study.
+It also includes the number of parameters for each network, required floating-point operations per second (FLOPs) and the generation time for a single audio sample.
+To facilitate the analysis, we highlight the best result in each category in bold.
+The top row presents the lower bound on the achievable error, represented by the FAD and E-L1 scores computed on real data.
 Although the lower bound of the E-L1 distance is clearly 0, the FAD calculated between the embeddings of the test and train datasets for real data is greater than zero.
 This indicates the inherent differences between real audio samples.
-This finding helps in estimating the lower bound for FAD in our task, where our goal is to generate audio samples that are as realistic as possible.
+This finding helps to estimate the lower bound for FAD in our task, where our goal is to generate as realistic audio samples as possible.

-As it is possible to observe from Table~\ref{tab:obj-eval-comparison}, MambaFoley outperforms both T-Foley and AttentionFoley in terms of FAD, while achieving comparable results in E-L1.
-This is probably due to the role of the conditioning blocks over the bottleneck, which ensures consistent temporal alignment.
-Nevertheless, these results further support the effectiveness of the Mamba block’s sequence modeling capabilities.
-It not only enhances the overall quality of the generated audio but also preserves temporal audio features.
+Table~\ref{tab:obj-eval-comparison} shows that MambaFoley achieves faster inference and outperforms both T-Foley and AttentionFoley in terms of FAD.
+The models demonstrate comparable E-L1 performance, likely due to the influence of the conditioning blocks over the bottleneck, which help maintain consistent temporal alignment.